 If you agree

-You don’t have to do any official paperwork if you agree about child arrangements.
+You do not have to do any official paperwork if you agree about child arrangements.

 You can write down what you’ve agreed in a Parenting Plan if you want a record.